Abstract satellite image of earth

 Chautauqua Capital: Finding Advantaged Companies for the Long Term

-We uncover exceptional wealth-generating companies using in-depth fundamental analysis on a company-by-company basis and invest with a long time horizon.
-At Chautauqua, we seek companies that:
+We seek to uncover exceptional wealth-generating companies using in-depth fundamental analysis on a company-by-company basis and invest with a long time horizon.
+At Chautauqua, we search for companies that:

 • Benefit from durable, long-term trends

-• Possess competitive advantages that enable them to capture the lion’s share of the profits created by those trends
+• Possess competitive advantages that enable them to potentially secure a significant portion of the profits created by those trends

 • Can be purchased at reasonable valuations